What is an Ambulatory Wheelchair User?

 Can you be a wheelchair user and still walk?

 Yes.
 This is called being an ambulatory wheelchair user.
-Many people use wheelchairs to manage pain, fatigue, or balance issues, even if they can walk short distances.
+Many people use wheelchairs to manage pain, fatigue, or balance barriers, even if they can walk short distances.

 Is it "lazy" to use a wheelchair if you can technically walk?